'The White Lotus' Episode 6: Who's in the Mysterious Photo Tanya Picks Up

 In the episode, which debuted Sunday, Tanya parties in Palermo with Quentin (Tom Hollander), an English expat who befriended her after her husband Greg (Jon Gries) left the resort abruptly.
 Quentin found Tanya some arm candy for the event -- an attractive, cocaine-supplying guy named Niccolò.

-Tanya and Niccolò eventually end up away from the public.
-He disappears for a minute, and she wanders around a bedroom.
-That's when she finds a framed photo of two people.
+At one point, Niccolò and Tanya are kissing away from the public and he briefly steps out of view.
+Tanya wanders around a bedroom and happens on a framed photo of two people.
 One looks like a younger Quentin, and the other looks like a younger...
 Greg?!
 It's hard to tell for sure, but it doesn't not look like him.
-OK, upon further inspection, I'm totally convinced that this is her husband Greg.
+OK, on further inspection, I'm totally convinced that this is her husband Greg.

 Given that Tanya explained her and Greg's relationship to then-stranger Quentin a few episodes ago, there's no reason Greg should be in that photo.
 It also doesn't help that Greg was making secretive phone calls before he abandoned Tanya.

 If it is indeed him, Tanya doesn't seem to register it.
-She forgets the frame and resumes getting cozy with Niccolò, who's returned looking very naked.
+She forgets the frame and resumes getting cozy with Niccolò, who's reappeared looking very naked.

 The photo adds a lot of fuel to a fan theory that initially flew under my radar: Some people listened to Quentin talk wistfully about a Wyoming cowboy in episode 5 and surmised that person could be Greg.
 As both people in the photo Tanya sees are wearing cowboy hats, it sure seems that these viewers are onto something big.